awslabs/fortuna/README.rst

 Starting from model outputs assumes you have already trained a model in some framework, and arrive to Fortuna with model outputs in :code:`numpy.ndarray` format for each input data point.
-This usage mode allows you to calibrate your model outputs, estimate uncertainty, compute metrics and, like in the  before, obtain conformal sets.
+This usage mode allows you to calibrate your model outputs, estimate uncertainty, compute metrics and obtain conformal sets.

 Compared to the `From uncertainty estimates <https://github.com/awslabs/fortuna#from-uncertainty-estimates>`_ usage mode, this one offers better control, as it can make sure uncertainty estimates have been appropriately calibrated.
-However, if those estimates were obtained with classical training methods, they may not capture model epistemic uncertainty, thereby hindering the quality of the predictive uncertainty estimates overall.
+However, if the model had been trained with classical methods, the resulting quantification of model (a.k.a. epistemic) uncertainty may be poor.
 To mitigate this problem, please consider the `From Flax models <https://github.com/awslabs/fortuna#from-flax-models>`_ usage mode.